aggy1714/Rugby-Dashboard/README.md

 ## 📁 Files Included

-- `Rugby Dashboard.twbx` – The packaged Tableau workbook
+- `Rugby Dashboard.twb` – The packaged Tableau workbook
 - `Rugby Dataset.xlsx` – Cleaned dataset used for the dashboard
-- `images/` – Screenshots or GIFs of the dashboard
+- `image.jpg` – Screenshots or GIFs of the dashboard
 - `README.md` – You're here!

 ## 🚀 Getting Started

-1. Clone this repository or download the `.twbx` file.
+1. Clone this repository or download the `.twb` file.
 2. Open the Tableau workbook in Tableau Desktop.
 3. Ensure the data source path points to the `Rugby Dataset.xlsx` file.
 4. Explore the dashboard using the filters and tooltips!